oracle/truffleruby/doc/contributor/interop.md

 A call from a foreign language to Ruby using `NEW`, `EXECUTE`, `INVOKE`, or `WRITE`, that has Java strings as arguments, will convert each Java string argument to a Ruby string.

+A call from a foreign language to Ruby `NEW`, `EXECUTE`, `INVOKE` or `READ` that returns a Ruby string will not convert it to a Java string, as this would break our C extension support which uses these messages to get Ruby objects and expects to be able to mutate them and so on (compare with `Truffle::Interop.execute_without_conversion`).

 It is planned that Java strings, and boxed foreign strings (foreign objects that respond positively to `IS_BOXED` and `UNBOX` to a Java string), will be able to